dotnet/docs-mobile/docs/ios/app-fundamentals/user-notifications/user-notifications.md

 }
 ```

-This code is attaching the custom [UNUserNotificationCenterDelegate](unusernotificationcenterdelegate) from above to the current [UNUserNotificationCenter][unusernotificationcenter] so the app can handle notification while it is active and in the foreground.
+This code is attaching the custom [UNUserNotificationCenterDelegate][unusernotificationcenterdelegate] from above to the current [UNUserNotificationCenter][unusernotificationcenter] so the app can handle notification while it is active and in the foreground.

 ## Notification management